Three-dimensional modeling of minority-carrier lateral diffusion length including random alloy fluctuations in (In,Ga)N and (Al,Ga)N single quantum wells: RESULTS and DISCUSSION

 \section{RESULTS and DISCUSSION}

 Blue, green, and UVC LEDs are studied in this work.\cite{chen2018three} For the blue LED, we set the average In composition $x$ in the In$_{x}$Ga$_{1-x}$N to 15\% at the QW.
 For the green LED, the average In composition $x$ is 22\%.
 For the UVC-LED, the average Al composition $x$ in the Al$_x$Ga$_{1-x}$N composition is 40\% in the QW and 60\% in the QB.
-Figures \ref{fig1}(b)--\ref{fig1}(d) show the composition maps and Figs. \ref{fig1}(e)--(g) are the $x$-plane side-views of the calculated conduction band profile, $Ec$.
+Figures \ref{fig1}(b)--\ref{fig1}(d) show the composition maps and Figs. \ref{fig1}(e)--(g) are the $x$-plane side-views of the calculated conduction band profile, E$_{c}$.
 In the QBs, different doping levels are applied to study the carrier diffusion length.
 The carriers are excited at the red region shown in Fig. \ref{fig1}(a), where we can observe carrier diffusion.
 The typical radiative recombination rate in the QW is about 10$^{26}$--10$^{27}$ cm$^{-3}$ s$^{-1}$.
 Hence, we set the generation rate in the local excitation area to 10$^{26}$ 1/cm$^{3}$s by default.
 When carriers are generated in the red region, they diffuse and eventually recombine in the QW.
 For the n-i-n structure, the majority carriers in the QW are electrons, and the holes determine the diffusion length.
 For the p-i-p structure, electrons determine the diffusion length because the holes already fill the whole QW.
-Figure \ref{fig7M} demonstrates the typical radiative recombination rate decay\cite{danhof2012lateral,solowan2013direct,pantha2009electrical} in QWs for the blue LED in the n-i-n structure.
-Figure \ref{fig7M}(a) shows the radiative recombination distribution within a 100-nm region.
-The 10-nm region from the left-hand side is the excitation area.
-Figure \ref{fig7M}(b) shows the hole (minority carrier) density.
-The carriers are highly localized due to the potential fluctuations.
-Figure \ref{fig7M}(c) shows the 1D fluctuation potential along the $x$-direction (with the red cut region over a range of 500 nm).
-We observe the movement of the hole quasi-Fermi level towards the center of the bandgap due to the diminishing minority hole density away from the injection region.
-Holes occupy localized states, where they can recombine, but this is not contradictory with hole transport: at room temperature, holes move between localized and delocalized states and conduction can occur in the latter.
-This part-time contribution to the conduction is reflected by the rather low mobilities observed and used in the simulations.
+Note that in the p-i-p structures, without putting the excitation power (generation term) in the simulation, the hole density is already very high due to the modulation doping effect from the barriers.
+Hence, although the generated carriers have electrons and holes, the generated hole density is not as high as the original hole density in QW.
+Therefore, even the hole will still diffuse out in the simulation under excitation, the hole density does not change too much in QW compared to the original high carrier density.
+Therefore, the carrier diffusion length is mainly determined by the electron diffusion in the p-i-p structure.
+For the n-i-n structures, it would be the same concept where the diffusion length would be mainly determined by the hole diffusion.